thejinxters/popl-project/paper.md

 The main idea behind this functionality is to allow for expansion of code that you did not write, allowing for more generically typed functions.
-The most common use for this overloading, would be to accept parameters from an Api that doesn’t necessarily give back the same object type each time it is called.
+The most common use for this overloading, would be to accept parameters from an Api that does not necessarily give back the same object type each time it is called.
 This decorator would allow programmers to create an API that gives a uniform way to access functionality within libraries, frameworks, and applications, specifying what to do with what type of object.